Home / Mis-sold Pensions / Final Salary Pension Transfer Claims

 No matter your circumstances, if you were convinced to transfer away from a final salary pension, you might be able to make a claim.
 Private pension investments can be more volatile and come with more risk, so you may have ended up worse off following a transfer.

 Final salary pensions (sometimes referred to as defined benefit pensions) can be an outstanding option for many people, providing a guaranteed income for life in retirement.
-That’s why you need to be careful before being advised to transfer away, because more often than not, it’s better to stick.

 If you have already transferred and feel you made the wrong decision, it’s not too late to sort it out.
 You may have been given negligent financial advice, and it’s our job to get you back the money you may be due.
-Making a final salary pension transfer claim with us gives you the chance to get compensation for the transfer.
+Making a final salary pension transfer claim with us gives you the chance to get mis-sold pension compensation for the transfer.

 Even if your pension has been growing since you transferred it, you may still have lost money if you made a negligent transfer, so it is still more than worth reaching out to our team.